chrislattman/blogging-project/docs/terminal-commands/README.md

 ```

 - A similar command to do this is called `strace`
+    - macOS has a similar tool to `strace` called `dtruss`, read more [here](https://poweruser.blog/using-dtrace-with-sip-enabled-3826a352e64b)
 - You will need to install `ltrace` or `strace` with a [package manager](#package-managers)

 ### `objdump`